From Over-Arching Mission to Tactical Taglines—Why Does it Matter?

 As the name itself implies, a Value Proposition offers prospects and clients a glimpse of what your value is over others.
 Different from a Mission and Vision, there can be multiple Value Propositions, or Value Drivers, that give your customer base a more detailed understanding of your Mission.
 Value Props basically answer how your company’s products and services help customers achieve their goals, instead of focusing on your goals.

 Perhaps there is a Value Proposition for each division of a large corporation, or just one for a small boutique firm.
 Either way, of significant importance here is that a Value Prop MUST convey how an organization can differentiate itself from its competitors, whether it’s price point, ease-of-use, or some other unique nuance.
-If you need additional guidance on how to create your Value Proposition, check out our updated guide .
+If you need additional guidance on how to create your Value Proposition, .

 Examples: